-Sands could not achieve its goals without our team of incredibly dedicated volunteers.
+Sands save babies' lives and support bereaved families with the help of our incredibly dedicated volunteers.
 There are a number of ways to volunteer with us.

 Are you ready to befriend?

-Befriending is an emotionally demanding role, and both you and we need to be sure you are ready to take it on and have suitable support yourself.
+Befriending is an emotionally demanding role, and both you and we need to be sure you are ready to take it on and have suitable support for yourself.
 If befriending isn’t right for you at this time, that’s ok.
-If you want, you can get involved in other ways, and you can of course continue to access support for as long as you need it.
+There are many ways you can get involved and support the work of Sands.
+To find out more, please email firstname.lastname@example.org.
+You can, of course, continue to access support for as long as you need it.

-To help us decide with you whether you are ready to befriend, we have a number of checks in place that we will take you through.
+To help us decide with you whether you are ready to befriend, we have a number of checks in place that we will take you through when you apply.

 Knit for Sands